chef/chef-web-docs/chef_master/source/platforms.rst

 ------------------------------------------------------
 .. tag adopted_platforms_server

-Mainstream Support
+Commercial Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-The following table lists the mainstream support platforms and versions for the Chef Server:
+The following table lists the commercially-supported platforms and versions for the Chef Server:

 .. list-table::
    :widths: 280 100 120